Check Your Website Security Before Its Too Late!

 The Hidden Danger

 Even new hackers will use a certain attribute to display malicious links.
 The display=none attribute will prevent visitors and site owners from finding the intruder links.
 Nobody searches for how to eradicate malware until they have undeniable evidence.
 The average person might not notice malicious links right away, but search engine bots can.
 You can be deranked from search engines like Google if such links are found.
 It is easy to find unwanted links, but you need to look very carefully for them.
 Here is what you should do:

 - Open your source code on a web browser.
 (Most browsers let you go to the Page Source under the View menu.)

 - Check for the and tags for strange links.

 - Look for links next to the "display=none" attribute.

 If you know your code, then you will quickly identify the links that should not be there.
 If this is the first time you are looking at it, the malicious code will usually lead to porn or gambling websites.
 You can check the links you found or if they are obvious, just block them.

 Having another software to protect your website can give you immense benefits.
-Not only can it avoid damages, it also lessens the stress of a website security.
-To secure all of your digital assets, you can use Comodo Cwatch.
+Not only can it avoid damage, but it also lessens the stress of website security.
+To secure all of your digital assets, you can use Comodo cWatch.